helidatta/CSS-My-site/README.md

 # CSS-My-site
-CV page using HTML and CSS
+Made front end page using HTML and CSS